LatinLady/Quiz-questions/README.md

 Instructions:

 Press the "Start" button to play
-Race against the timer to complete the quiz as best as you can; answering incorrectly will deduct time!
+Compete with the timer to complete the quiz as best you can.
+Wrong answers deduct time!
-When you're done, you will be prompted to enter your initials which will be saved on the scoreboard
+Once completed, you will be prompted to enter your initials which will be saved on the scoreboard.

 https://github.com/LatinLady/Quiz-questions.git